AxisCommunications/docker-acap/README.md

  }
 }
 ```
-Instead of the creation of empty daemon.json file in post install script, copy in the daemon.json file you have created.
+If developer mode is used, after downloading the application, ssh user will be created.
+Update the password of the ssh user.
+Then the application ssh user can be used to write in the daemon.json file, application has to be restarted once updated

 #### Loading images onto a device